1 Chapter 1: Exploring Careers in Finance

 Click on the link to find further information on becoming a mortgage broker.

-Licensed Insolvency Trustee (LIT)
+1.4.6 Licensed Insolvency Trustee (LIT)

 A licensed insolvency trustee (LIT) is licensed by the Superintendent of Bankruptcy (Office of the Superintendent of Bankruptcy of Canada, 2021).
 They help people who are having trouble managing and paying their debts.
 A LIT can provide advice on anything debt-related, such as debt consolidation and budgeting (BDO, 2022).
-A LIT assist people seeking debt relief by contacting their creditors and negotiating agreements that lead to either consumer proposals or the client filing for bankruptcy.
+A LIT assists people seeking debt relief by contacting their creditors and negotiating agreements that lead to either consumer proposals or the client filing for bankruptcy.
 A LIT provides those seeking service an impartial view, and they act in the best interest of all parties.

 Image generated using the prompt “Create an image shows a Licensed Insolvency Trustee in action” sourced from OpenAI, 2025.